ducphan122/spring-food-ordering-system/documentation/CQRS.md

 ## Example
 - In this project, after saving the customer object in customer local database, we will create and send the customer created event into kafka to hold the event
-- Then in order-service, we will consume the event from kafka and create cqrs store for the customer data
+- Then in order-service, we will consume the event from kafka and create cqrs store for the customer data.
+From now on, any query about customer data will be served from "customers" table inside order-service schema instead of materialized view.

+## How to run project
+- comment out the data sql in application.yml of customer-service because we will now make a POST request to create customer localhost:8184/customers
+We include customerId in the request body because other pre-populated sql data in other services expected this id {
+  "customerId": "d215b5f8-0249-4dc5-89a3-51fd148cfb41",
+  "username": "user_1",
+  "firstName": "First",
+  "lastName": "User"
+}
+- POST orders like normal, it should behave as before

 ## Event-Store and Replayability in CQRS

-Once events are placed in an **event-store** (a specialized data store for persisting events), the system gains significant flexibility in how these events can be processed and consumed by various services.
+Once events are placed in an **event-store** (a specialized data store for persisting events), example a kafka broker, the system gains significant flexibility in how these events can be processed and consumed by various services.
 The event-store essentially functions as a central repository of all events that have occurred in the system, and this history can be accessed or replayed as needed.
 - Replaying events in Kafka means creating a new consumer group.
 It will read the events from start by default.
+- For example, CustomerKafkaListener is a kafka listener of group customer-consumer-group.
+It will read the events from customer topic, and create a query store in form of database table "customers" inside order-service schema.

 ### The Power of Replayability